Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Receiver Design

-is the Bussgang gain matrix, with $\C_{\y|\x} \triangleq \mathbb E_{\z}[\y\y^\herm|\x] \in \mathbb{C}^{M\times M}$ and $\C_{\y\r|\x} \triangleq \mathbb{E}_{\z}[\y \r^\herm|\x] \in \mathbb{C}^{M\times M}$.
-The detailed derivations are provided in Appendix~\ref{sec:App C}.
+Some observations are in order.
+First, $\V^{(\mathrm{LMMD})}$ in \eqref{eq:WLMMD} needs to be computed for each channel realization, as the conventional receivers in \eqref{eq:V_MRC}--\eqref{eq:V_MMSE}.
+Specifically, the auto-correlation matrix $\C_{\y|\x} = \rho \H\x\x^\herm\H^\herm + \I_M$ in \eqref{eq:C_{y|x}} depends on the specific channel realization, and the same holds for $\C_{\r}$ (see \eqref{eq:Cr|x (2) (App)}--\eqref{eq:E[rr^H] (App)}) and $\C_{\y\r|\x}$ (see \eqref{eq:Cyr|x (2) (App)}), which are detailed in Appendix~\ref{sec:App C}.
+The practical computation of these the auto-correlation matrices under imperfect CSI follows from replacing the channel matrix $\H$ with its estimate $\hat{\H}$.

+Hence, all the auto-correlation matrices used in \eqref{eq:WLMMD} can be readily estimated based on the channel estimate.
+Second, we remark that the expected values of the soft-estimated symbols in $\e(\x)$ need not be computed for each channel realization as they depend only on the channel covariance matrix $\C_{\h}$.
+The computational complexity of the LMMD receiver lies in the pre-processing stage for each channel realization and grows exponentially with $K$ due to the summation in \eqref{eq:WLMMD}.
+The LMMD receiver is thus suitable for small-to-moderate numbers of UEs, as considered in this~paper.

 Note that the channel estimation error with 1-bit ADCs increases at high SNR \cite{Atz22}.
 Hence, imperfect CSI can significantly deteriorate the performance of the LMMD receiver when the SNR is set too high.
-Nonetheless, it is shown in Section~\ref{sec:NR} that the LMMD receiver significantly outperforms the conventional receivers at the optimal SNR, which can be achieved via power control.
+Nonetheless, it is shown in Section~\ref{sec:NR} that the LMMD receiver significantly outperforms the conventional receivers at the optimal SNR, which can be achieved via UE power control \cite{Rav23}.